mattermost/docs/source/manage/mmctl-command-line-tool.rst

 **Description**

-Changes the password of a user to the one provided.
+Change the password of a user to the one provided.
 If the user is changing their own password, the flag ``--current`` must indicate the current password.
 The flag ``--hashed`` can be used to indicate that the new password has been introduced as already hashed.

 **Format**